The Difference Between Anti-Tracking Software and VPNs

 Purpose of Anti-Trackers

-The main purpose of anti-trackers is to protect your data privacy.
+The main purpose of tracker blockers is to protect your data privacy.
 By blocking websites from collecting your personal data, you can prevent them from creating a detailed profile of you and your online activities.

 This can help you avoid targeted ads, price discrimination, identity theft, and other potential risks.

-Anti-trackers work by blocking various methods that websites use to track you online.
+Anti-trackers or tracker blockers work by shutting off various methods that websites use to track you online.